yanyachen/rBayesianOptimization/README.md

 Bayesian Optimization of Hyperparameters

-An Pure R implementation of Bayesian Global Optimization with Gaussian Processes.
+A Pure R implementation of Bayesian Global Optimization with Gaussian Processes.

 To install:
 * the stable version from [CRAN](http://cran.r-project.org/web/packages/rBayesianOptimization/index.html):